mikhama/async-race-api/README.md

 **Create Winner**
 ----
-Creates a new records in a winners table.
+Creates a new records in the winners table.

 <details>